devukurup/quizzy/README.md

 # quizzy

 A quiz management platform built with React and Ruby on Rails.
-Allows quizzers to create, manage, and publish quizzes.
-Users can log in to attempt published quizzes, and results can be viewed or exported by the quizzer.
+Administrators can create, edit, and publish quizzes, add questions with multiple options, and generate public URLs for participants.
+Participants can attempt quizzes once, and the results including correct/incorrect counts are recorded and viewable in a dashboard.
+Reports can be downloaded as spreadsheets.

+---

+## ✨ Core Features

+- Admin login and quiz management dashboard
+- Create and manage quizzes, questions, and options
+- Publish quizzes with unique, shareable public URLs
+- Support for participants to attempt quizzes (one-time)
+- Track and display results (correct/incorrect answers)
+- Filterable reports and Excel export with background processing
+- Authentication, role-based access, and secure routing

 ---